 - Carry handle feels flimsy

-The Orange Crush Bass 25 is what you need if you want an uncompromised bass sound that is more fulfilling in your practices.
+The Orange OBC-112 Bass Amp is what you need if you want an uncompromised bass sound that is more fulfilling in your practices.
 While it can be the smallest model around, it is a powerful bass amp that offers a host of amp ranges.

 It can retain that rounded and warm tonal character that you’re looking for if you want to produce the best bass sound in your performances and practices.